wlloyduw/SAAF/tutorial/README.md

 * Working with Results in R
 * Interactive FaaS with Jupyter

-A pre-recorded SAAF demonstration is available here:
+View a video demonstration of SAAF demonstration available here:
 [**LINK**](https://youtu.be/479BnWGp2E4)